 The PGA of Australia is a not-for-profit Member-based organisation representing Tour Professionals, Vocational Professionals and Trainee Professionals who work in golf facilities throughout Australia and overseas.
-Our Members play an integral role in servicing more than 1.2 million Australians who hit the fairways each year.
 With operations spanning Tournaments, Events, Education and Vocational Services, the PGA has a vested interest in promoting golf at all levels, allowing everyone to benefit.

 Golf WA is the peak representative body for the Sport in the Western Australia their aim is to encourage participation, fellowship, fair play, and the well-being of our member clubs and districts.
 Golf WA manages fields as diverse as the Rules of Golf, Amateur Status, course ratings, handicapping, high performance, development, participation, competitions including inter-club, district, interstate tournaments, Men’s, Women’s State Amateur and Open Championships.
 Golf WA also offers guidance to affiliated golf clubs and District Associations on various legal, financial, industrial, political and administrative issues as required to ensure that the wellbeing of the sport is maintained.